 • Will it and when will it be terminated?

 • Different crops planted at different times of the year will provide different functions to the soil.
-For instance, an early spring planting will help control weeds.
+For instance, early spring planting will help control weeds.
 A fall planting will hold the soil in place during the winter and will provide great mulch in the spring.

 • Knowing the goals for a location will help in the decision of when to plant the cover crop.